 Kick off your trip with an island tour so you can make a list of where you want to return to later on, and you’ll have a better idea of the “lay of the land”.

-Hawaiian Shaved Ice at Matsumotos
+Hawaiian Shave Ice at Matsumotos

-What trip to Hawaii would be complete without indulging in a little shaved ice?
+What trip to Hawaii would be complete without indulging in a little shave ice?
 Oahu is home to one of the most famous, Matsumotos.
 Found in the tiny town of Haleiwa near the North Shore, it’s the perfect stop for a treat.

 Be prepared for a long line, but know that it actually moves pretty quickly.
 You’ll need the extra time to look over their expansive menu and pick your favorite flavors.
 Plus you can add some fun toppings like condensed milk or mochi balls.
-And if you’re a shaved ice fan, the attached shop will have you spending money like mad on cute t-shirts and knick knacks.
+And if you’re a shave ice fan, the attached shop will have you spending money like mad on cute t-shirts and knick knacks.

 Lookout Stops on Oahu